-Only a year after Guyot Marchant had published the first edition of danse macabre, came the extended version: Miroer Salutaire.
+Only a year after Guyot Marchant had published the first edition of danse macabre and the extended second version from 1485/86, came the two-volumes version: Miroer Salutaire.

 The front page explains how the level of ambition had been raised.
 The purpose of the book was no longer simply to reproduce the mural from the cemetery of St. Innocents.
 The new dance, La danse macabre nouuelle, was a "mirror of salvation" for all people of all estates, and of great utility and recreation with teachings in Latin and French: »Ce present liure est appelle Miroer salutaire pour toutes gens: Et de tous estatz. et est de grant vtilite: et recreacion. pour pleuseurs ensegnements tant en latin comme en francoys lesquelx il contient, ainsi compose pour ceulx qui desirent acquerir leur salut : et qui le voudront avoir.
 La danse macabre nouuelle«.